sroeblitz/MSM2CME/README.md

 alpha in its rows, and a matrix `Pmle`, which is the maximum likelihood estimate of the transition matrix.

 # How to run the code

+The code was developed in Matlab 2021b.
+It might not run properly in older versions because Matlab is not 100% backwards compatible (for example, old versions require array sizes for basic operations to be equal, whereas in new versions they only need to be compatible).

 To reproduce the figures from the publication, run either `modelA_results.m` or `modelB_results.m`.
 To construct a new MSM, modify the algorithmic parameters in `toggle_exp1.m` or `macrophage_exp3.m` and run `MSM.m`.